 With each volume of preschool foundations there is a companion curriculum framework covering the same ages and domain areas.
 The California Preschool Curriculum Framework (volumes 1, 2, and 3) provides guiding principles to early childhood professionals on research-based strategies for environments, interactions and teaching approaches that optimize learning and development for children ages 4 and 5 years old.
 Volumes 1 and 2 are available for purchase through CDE Press as well as in digital format online on the CDE website.
 The volume 3 publications will be released in early 2013.
 Also coming later in 2013 is the DVD set for the preschool learning foundations volumes 1, 2, and 3.

 In 2007, the California Department of Education released a resource guide titled Preschool English Learners: Principles and Practices to Promote Language, Literacy, and Learning and its companion DVD A World Full of Language Statewide training on this resource guide has been provided by the California Preschool Instructional Network (CPIN) regions.
-Santa Clara County Office of Education (SCCOE) has been contracted to develop extended training module for Preschool English Learners with Disabilities or Other Special Needs .
+Santa Clara County Office of Education (SCCOE) has been contracted to develop extended training modules for Dual Language Learners .
 This project will provide Training of Trainers to CPIN leads who will train teachers, aides, administrators, and family members in their regional areas.
-The SCCOE will also develop, in Spanish, Vietnamese, Cantonese, Tagalog, Korean, and Hmong, an audio tape of common phrases and names used in the preschool setting.
-The purpose of the audio tape is to provide preschool staff a resource to support enhanced communication with English learners and their families.

 Evaluation activities focus on a selection of Quality Improvement (QI) activities in each contract cycle.
 The previous cycle funds a study that will document access and utilization of services by family child care providers and will focus on QI projects that provide training or support services such as Child Care Initiative Project (CCIP), Child Development Training Consortium (CDTC), the California Early Childhood Mentor Program (CECMP), Family Child Care at Its Best, and the Program for Infant/Toddler Care (PITC).
 This reports which programs are serving these two groups, what services are provided, gaps and overlaps of services, and make recommendations for improvement.
 Recent evaluation work reviewed Quality Improvement-Professional Development (QI-PD) contractors’ Project Annual Reports to determine if Reports provide the Child Development Division the ability to assess efficiency and effectiveness of utilization of CCDF funds, identify how the workforce utilizes all trainings, and understand how trainings support the workforce’s professional advancement.
 This evaluation project lead to the establishment of new data collection and reporting requirements for QI-PD contractors.